-All types of legal documents: contracts, credit agreements, lease agreements, ISDA master agreements and annexes, bond indentures, amendments, certificates, approval notes, letters, etc.
+All types of legal documents, including contracts, credit agreements, lease agreements, ISDA master agreements and annexes, bond indentures, amendments, certificates, approval notes, and letters.

-English, German or Spanish.
-The functionality to process other languages can be added on request.
+Our primary language is English.
+However, the functionality to search and process other languages can be added on request.

 The following are examples from credit agreements: